vinils/AdmissionTest1/README.md

 # AdmissionTest1
-Admission test mode on Nov/2016 in 48 hrs
+Admission test made on Nov/2016 and SLA of 48 hrs

 Criar um método em .NET com a seguinte assinatura: